-(670 The Score) As the Texans scored on a desperation fourth-and-20 heave and then converted a go-ahead two-pointer to swing the No. 1 overall pick in the 2023 NFL Draft to the Bears, general manager Ryan Poles and his brass walked through a dejected locker room in the northwest corner of Soldier Field.
+(670 The Score) As the Texans scored a touchdown on a desperation fourth-and-20 heave and then converted a go-ahead two-point conversion against the Colts on Jan.
+8 to swing the No. 1 overall pick in the 2023 NFL Draft to the Bears, Chicago general manager Ryan Poles and his brass walked through a dejected locker room in the northwest corner of Soldier Field.
 They weren't watching what had just taken place in Indianapolis.

 Poles would soon find out how drastically the Bears’ offseason was about to change, knowing well the significance of holding the top pick in a draft.
 He suddenly held all the leverage and was positioned to make a franchise-altering move.

 Two days later, Poles stated his belief in 23-year-old quarterback Justin Fields and proclaimed that he'd have to be “absolutely blown away” to select a quarterback prospect like Bryce Young (Alabama) or C.J.
 Stroud (Ohio State) with the No. 1 overall pick.